You might be surprised what you can make into a membership site.

 Here are a few things you can do with a classified ads membership site:

 - Offer a limited number of posts for free

-This innovative company uses MemberPress to create a subscription platform where property owners can manage their vacation rental listings from the four major players (Airbnb, HomeAway, Booking.com, and TripAdvisor) all in one place.
+This innovative company uses MemberPress to create a subscription platform where property owners can collect and manage their vacation rental listings from the four major players (Airbnb, HomeAway, Booking.com, and TripAdvisor) all in one place.